imdoug/Project2/README.md

 > ### After you join us and sign in you can:

-- check the menu and add dishes to your cart
+- check the menu and add some good food to your cart
 - remove the dishes from the cart in case you didn’t need that much food
-- Check out and receive a confirmation of that your order was processed, with all your items that were in yout cart,the total of your cart, and how long  will it take for you to get the food.
+- Checkout and receive a confirmation of that your order was processed, with all your items that were in your cart,the total of your cart, and how long  will it take for you to get the food.
 - *Check your profile, add a profille picture,some info about you, see your past orders.

 > ### If you login as the admin of the page
 ##### [login: adm] [password: 123456]
-- You will be able to adit the dishes information (image/indgredients/title/price)
+- You will be able to adit the dishes information (image/ingredients/title/price)
 - add new dishes to the menu
 - delete dishes that are not available anymore